mowestusa/mx-fluxbox/README.md

 DEPENDENCIES: idesk, MX-19 (only version tested so far)

 INSTALLATION: it will eventually be available as a deb file installed via MX Package Installer.
-These directions are aimed at
+These interim directions are valid for users of MX-19, the only version tested so far.

 1) install fluxbox and idesk

-sudo apt install fluxbox idesk
+2) run fluxbox

+3) run idesk

-2) download the ZIP file and extract to /home, accepting to replace all
+4) download the ZIP file and extract to /home, accepting to replace all

-3) open terminal inside ~/.fluxbox and move components, accepting to replace all
+5) open terminal inside ~/.fluxbox and move the following components, accepting to replace all:

 mv ~/.fluxbox/mxf/idesk/fluxhelp.lnk ~/.idesktop/